The Element Rhodium

 Rhodium is an extremely rare element, with a high-melting point, and low resistance.
 It’s properties make it ideal for use in manufacturing laboratory crucibles and catalyst-gauzes.
 Another property of rhodium, is the silvery-white appearance and highly-reflective of light makes it optimal for plating jewelry and coating mirrors too.

 Rhodium in Alloys

 Rhodium produces hardened material when alloyed with other metals such as iridium and platinum.
-This type of material is ideal for coating laboratory crucibles, optic mirrors, and furnace windings, and x-ray filters (for breast cancer diagnosis).
+Generally, this type of material is ideal for coating laboratory crucibles, optic mirrors, and furnace windings, and x-ray filters (for breast cancer diagnosis).

 Rhodium in Catalytic Converters

 Rhodium is primarily used in the production of an automobile device called a catalytic converter.
-A catalytic converter in an automobile is used to reduce the toxicity of the gases which the vehicle releases.
+A catalytic converter in an automobile reduces the toxicity of the gases which the vehicle releases.
 Such a converter – which is made of platinum, rhodium, and other substances – uses reduction and oxidization processes to make pollutant gases less noxious.

 To better understand this concept, visualize this situation:

 A vehicle is about to release a nitrogen oxide molecule.
 When it passes the catalytic converter it will undergo a redox-reaction.
 In this reaction, rhodium (and platinum) will retain the nitrogen molecule while releasing the oxygen molecule.
-As a final result, the toxicity of the pollutant (nitrogen oxide), has been reduced.
+Thus, the toxicity of the pollutant (nitrogen oxide), has been reduced.